nf-core/eager/docs/output.md

 ## MultiQC Report

-In this section we will run through the output of each module as reported in a MultiQC output.
+In this section we will run through the output of each **default** module as reported in a MultiQC output.
 This can be viewed by opening the HTML file in your `<RUN_OUTPUT_DIRECTORY>/MultiQC/` directory in a web browser.
 The section will also provide some basic tips on how to interpret the plots and values, although we highly recommend reading the READMEs or original papers of the tools used in the pipeline.
 A list of references can be seen on the [EAGER2 github repository](https://github.com/nf-core/eager/)

 For more information about how to use MultiQC reports, see [http://multiqc.info](http://multiqc.info)